Kathleen Hurd-Wood

 Kathleen Gertrude Hurd-Wood MBE (née Chitty, 1 August 1886 – 10 April 1965) was a New Zealand advocate for the hard of hearing.
 She was born in Kirikiriroa, near Hamilton, New Zealand, on 1 August 1886.

+Following her husband's death in 1924, she dedicated herself to supporting people with hearing loss.
+She founded the NZ League for the Hard of Hearing in 1932 which survives to this day as Hearing New Zealand and Auckland Hearing which is the longest-running organisation for people with hearing loss in New Zealand.

 In the 1961 Queen's Birthday Honours, Hurd-Wood was appointed a Member of the Order of the British Empire, for services to the League of Hard of Hearing.